hoangthanhlam/kmotif/README.md

 # kmotif
-There are two algorithms implemented in this software to find top-k m
+There are two algorithms implemented in this software to find top-k mmotif